 Shaw Communications (TSE: SJR.B) (Sector – Communications)

-Shaw is one of Canada’s biggest network companies and a major player in residential communications services.
+Shaw is one of Canada’s biggest network companies and a significant player in residential communications services.
 It owns over 860000 kilometres of fibre broadband that reached 55% of the Canadian population.
 Shaw provides broadband, WiFi, digital phone, satellite TV, and content services to its 7 million customers.
 The company generates 78% of its income from fixed-line services and the rest from wireless services.

 Shaw Communications has had a stable dividend payout history for the past 20 and has grown dividends at 3.6% annually over that period.
 However, there are phases when the company does not increase dividends due to the capital-intensive nature of communications network infrastructure.
-Shaw Communications has returned 38% over the past 5 years and has a dividend yield of 3.25%.
+Shaw Communications has returned 38% over the past five years and has a dividend yield of 3.25%.

 Parkland Corporation (TSE: PKI) (Sector – Energy)

 Parkland Corporation is one of Canada’s biggest fuel retailers, distributors, and marketers.
 The company operates a portfolio of retail fuel stations with convenience stores and a distribution and storage network for fuel and ancillaries.
-Parkland is the distribution partner of North America’s biggest names in Energy like Chevron and Esso.
+Parkland is the distribution partner of North America’s most prominent names in Energy like Chevron and Esso.